How to Make Ceviche

 Poaching is the act of cooking food in barely simmering water.
 This gentle method is perfect for cooking seafood because it helps to preserve its delicate texture–I've demoed it here with shrimp, but you can use this method to cook any fish, such as this easy poached cod.
 (If you want to keep your seafood raw, simply skip the poaching step.)

 To poach the shrimp, combine 2 quarts of water and ¼ cup salt in a large saucepan; bring to a boil over high heat (you can get this process going while you're cleaning the shrimp).
-Add your shrimp to the boiling water, then turn off the heat and let them stand for a few minutes until just cooked through.
+Add your shrimp to the boiling water, then turn off the heat and let them stand for a few minutes until the fish is just cooked through.
 Use a slotted spoon to remove the shrimp from the stockpot and allow them to cool.
 Cut into smaller pieces and refrigerate.

 Step 3: Prep the Ingredients